-In addition, as described in the footnotes to the "Summary Compensation Table" above, during September 2022, upon the approval of the Compensation Committee, the Company granted to Mr. Nahmad a discretionary cash bonus of \$550,000 and a restricted stock award of 202,430 shares of the Company's Common Stock.
-Subject to the terms and conditions of the Company's Equity Incentive Plan and the related restricted stock award agreement, a total of 50% of the restricted shares granted to Mr. Nahmad during September 2022 is scheduled to vest ratably over four years from the grant date.
-The remaining 50% of such restricted share grant is scheduled to vest on the ten-year anniversary of the grant date.
+As described above, during October 2023, the Company paid to Mr. Nahmad a discretionary cash bonus of \$750,000 and granted to Mr. Nahmad a restricted stock award of 166,667 shares of the Company's Common Stock.
+Subject to the terms and conditions of the Company's Equity Incentive Plan and the related restricted stock award agreement, 50% of the restricted shares will cliff vest on the tenth anniversary of the grant date and 50% of the restricted shares will vest in four equal annual installments beginning on the first anniversary of the grant date.
+In approving the bonus and restricted stock award grant, the Compensation Committee considered, among other things, the factors describe above as well as the execution of long-term distribution agreements with certain of the Company's key suppliers.